 PHP

-// Prepare our SQL, preparing the SQL statement will prevent SQL injection.
+// Prepare our SQL, which will prevent SQL injection

 if ($stmt = $con->prepare('SELECT id, password FROM accounts WHERE username = ?')) {